 24 Feb Lay Men And Women To Sit At Tribunals

-“This decision will,” say the Tribunals Judiciary, “play a crucial part in delivering a fair hearing and a just outcome to those involved in employment disputes, contributing to the independent decision-making process, and deciding cases about alleged discrimination, harassment, victimisation, unlawful detriments during employment, equal pay and many other issues.
+“This will,” say the Tribunals Judiciary, “play a crucial part in delivering a fair hearing and a just outcome to those involved in employment disputes, contributing to the independent decision-making process, and deciding cases about alleged discrimination, harassment, victimisation, unlawful detriments during employment, equal pay and many other issues.

 “Applicants do not need experience of Employment Tribunal advocacy.
 Full training will be provided.”